 The New Amsterdam Project

-The New Amsterdam Project explores New York's origins and connects critical themes from that formative period—tolerance, free trade, and water—to our world today.
+The New Amsterdam Project explores New York's origins and connects critical themes from that formative period—including tolerance and intolerance, capitalism, and water—to our world today.

 New York has always been the engine of American ideas and innovation.
 Before the skyscrapers, before Seinfeld and Central Park, was the Dutch city of New Amsterdam.
 The Dutch brought capitalism in its early form and a groundbreaking policy of tolerance, laying the foundation for the world’s most dynamic metropolis.
 They also brought slavery, and in other ways failed to live up to their own ideals.
 Eventually, those ideals—and failures—became ours.
 At the same time, the Dutch were pioneers of water management, engineering dikes to stop flooding and canals that became waterways and later streets.

 Today, we face crises in these same areas: of intolerance, inequality, and climate upheaval.
-Exploring New York’s roots reminds us of our values as well as our shortcomings.
+Exploring New York’s roots reminds us of our values.
 The aim of the New Amsterdam Project, under the direction of author and historian Russell Shorto, is to connect the past to the present, and point the way forward.

 Events and Resources